zipper2110/batumi-chill/ROADMAP.md

 **Status: COMPLETED on 2025-09-03**

-## Iteration 5: Category Filtering
+## ✅ COMPLETED: Iteration 5: Category Filtering ✅
-- Implement category filtering functionality
+- ✓ Implement category filtering functionality
-- Create a category filter component in the UI
+- ✓ Create a category filter component in the UI
-- Add visual indicators for different categories
+- ✓ Add visual indicators for different categories
-- Enhance the UI to show active filters
+- ✓ Enhance the UI to show active filters
-- Implement "show all/visited/not visited" toggle
+- ✓ Implement "show all/visited/not visited" toggle

+**Status: COMPLETED on 2025-09-03**

 ## Iteration 6: Improved UI & UX
 - Enhance overall application styling